top of page

 What sports teams will the school have/connect students to?

-We will connect interested students to PSAL programs in the area, where they can play alongside students from other local schools.
-We will tell you when you need to get a physical, and accompany students to their first tryout.
+We work with PSAL to connect students to athletic programs in the area, where they can play alongside students from other local schools.
+We will tell students when they need to get a physical, and accompany them to their first tryout.

 However, as we grow over the years, we will have Design Works sports teams!